Category Archives: Personal experience

 The essence of the parabolic method of teaching is that life and the words that tell of life can mean more than one thing.
 Each hearer is different and therefore to each hearer a particular secret of the kingdom can be revealed.
 We are supposed to create nimshalim* for ourselves.

 After which I noted such a thought was one “that can give a conservative Christian apoplexy; the fact the Bible might mean different things to different people.”
-Like my old friend Dick.
+Like my old friend Fred.
 Which means that – to me – the choice is up to the individual Bible reader.
 “They” can use a strict or narrow interpretation, “but for me and my house,” I will use the more open-minded or even – gasp! – liberal Interpretationso as to implement the object and purpose of the document

 In other words, I’ll use the interpretation of a God who accepts anyone (who comes Him), and who expects us to do greater miracles than Jesus.
 And who wants our lives to be “abundant.”
 (Which I’ve heard before somewhere, with Luke 24:45.
 And that’s not to mention “adventure…”)